 atrophic gastritis, intestinal metaplasia, MALT lymphoma and

-- You will be instructed to not eat or drink for six hours before the test.
+- You will be instructed not to eat or drink one hour before the test.

 This test determines whether you have difficulty absorbing fructose, a sugar found in onions, artichokes, pears and wheat.
 It is also used as a sweetener in some drinks.
 If you have symptoms such as bloating, gas, cramping and diarrhea, it may be due to fructose malabsorption.